felicity-borg/Microsoft-TDSP/Docs/team-lead-tasks.md

 3. Select the storage account to use, or create a new one under your selected subscription.
 You can use lowercase characters, numbers, and hyphens for the Azure file storage name.

 4. To facilitate mounting and sharing the storage, press Enter or enter `Y` to save the Azure file storage information into a text file in your current directory.
-You can check in this text file to your **TeamTemplate** repository, ideally under **Docs\DataDictionaries**, so all projects in your team can access it.
+You can check in this text file to your **TeamTemplate** repository, ideally under **Docs/DataDictionaries**, so all projects in your team can access it.
 You also need the file information to mount your Azure file storage in the next section.

 ## Mount Azure file storage on your local machine